A Statistical Learning Approach to Modal Regression: A Learning Theory of Modal Regression

 The ERM learning scheme \eqref{relaxation} is adaptive in that the scale parameter $\sigma$ may vary in correspondence to the sample size $n$, e.g., $\sigma=n^{\theta}$ with $\theta\in\mathbb{R}$.
-Note from Theorem \ref{generalization_bounds_intermediateII} that, with a properly chosen $\sigma$, the ERM scheme \eqref{relaxation} is generalization consistent in the sense that the generalization risk $\mathcal{R}^\sigma(f_\mathbf{z})$ converges to $\mathcal{R}^\sigma(f^\star)$ when the sample size $n$ tends to infinity.
-It is also interesting to note that a wide range of $\sigma$ values is admitted to ensure such a consistency property as shown in the following corollary. \begin{corollary} Under the assumptions of Theorem \ref{generalization_bounds_intermediateII}, the ERM learning scheme \eqref{relaxation} is generalization consistent when $\sigma:=n^\theta$ with $\theta\in(-1/2,+\infty)$. \end{corollary}
+Note from Theorem \ref{generalization_bounds_intermediateII} that, with a properly chosen $\sigma$ value, the ERM scheme \eqref{relaxation} is generalization consistent in the sense that the generalization risk $\mathcal{R}^\sigma(f_{\mathbf{z},\sigma})$ converges to $\mathcal{R}^\sigma(f^\star)$ when the sample size $n$ tends to infinity.
+It is also interesting to note that a wide range of $\sigma$ values is admitted to ensure such a consistency property as shown in the following corollary. \begin{corollary} Suppose that Assumption \ref{assum:bound_capacity} holds, $f^\star\in\mathcal{H}$, and the risk functional $\mathcal{R}^\sigma(\cdot)$ is defined in association with a calibrated modal regression kernel $K_\sigma$ and the representing function $\phi$.
+Let $f_{\mathbf{z},\sigma}$ be produced by \eqref{relaxation}.
+Then for any $0<\delta<1$, with probability at least $1-\delta$, it holds that